-More millennials are becoming homeowners.
+More millennials have significant assets (for example, here are the best-paying cities for millennials).
+Plus, more of them are becoming homeowners.
 The Accel + Qualtrics MillennialStudy 2017 found that 53 percent of millennials owned a home.

 Whether or not there’s a will, a person’s estate pays any outstanding debts he or she had while alive, including mortgages.

 “Having a will makes the payment of debts and distribution of assets much clearer, easier and faster,” Stern says.
 That’s “because a specific person, the executor, is named to have the authority to fulfill these obligations.”

 Without a will, the process takes much longer.
 Someone needs to be appointed to administer the estate and it takes longer for the court to provide that person with the authority to act.
 “In the meanwhile, bills accumulate.
 Debt holders, including mortgage lenders, are still trying to get paid and may take action to foreclose on property if mortgage obligations are ignored,” he says.